Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a condensed summary of the ideas that were touched on in this article.
+The points below are a condensed summary of the data that was touched on in the above illustrations.

-- Drivers age 16 to 20 are the costliest to insure, as much as $441 per month if full coverage is included
+- Drivers under the age of 20 are the costliest to insure, with premiums as much as $441 a month if full coverage is purchased

-- Drivers with multiple at-fault accidents could be charged and average of $1,650 more per year than a safer driver
+- Drivers with multiple at-fault accidents pay on average $1,650 more every year to insure a Toyota Camry

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.